EldenRingDatabase/erdb/README.md

 * Every released game version is supported, from 1.02.1 and up ([sources](https://github.com/EldenRingDatabase/erdb/tree/master/src/erdb/data/gamedata)).

 <sup>1</sup> Some values or means of retrieving them are hardcoded in very specific cases, all listed [here](https://github.com/EldenRingDatabase/erdb/wiki/Data-Generation-Completeness). \
-<sup>2</sup> Unnecessary information is lost, ex. armor's separate values for bleed/frostbite are treated as a single robustness value.
+<sup>2</sup> Only unnecessary information is lost, ex. armor pieces have separate values for bleed/frostbite, but are treated as a single "robustness" value in ERDB (as are in-game).